🚗 Autonomous Driving¶

 -

-This paper proposes Astra, a general interactive world model that enables action-conditioned long-horizon video prediction on top of a pretrained video diffusion model via an autoregressive denoising framework.
-Three key contributions are introduced: ACT-Adapter (action injection), noise-augmented history memory (to mitigate visual inertia), and Mixture of Action Experts (to unify heterogeneous action modalities).
-Astra achieves state-of-the-art fidelity and action-following capability across autonomous driving, robotic manipulation, and scene exploration scenarios.
+Ours proposes Astra, a general interactive world model that enables action-conditioned long-range video prediction on pre-trained video diffusion models through an autoregressive denoising framework.
+It introduces ACT-Adapter (action injection), noise-enhanced historical memory (alleviating visual inertia), and Mixture of Action Experts (unifying heterogeneous action modalities), achieving SOTA fidelity and action-following capabilities across autonomous driving, robotic manipulation, and scene exploration.

 - BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving